 Coral Island near Pattaya is a little piece of paradise beyond the hustle and bustle of Pattaya.
 Although Thailand’s famous beach resort town would not be your first thought when imagining a cerulean blue sea and a long stretch of pristine beach void of high-rise buildings and away from the claws of civilization, this little idyllic island offers exactly that and is just a short ferry ride away from Walking Street.

 Also known by its Thai name of Koh Larn (and sometimes as Larn Island), Coral Island is situated 7.5 kilometres west of Pattaya Beach.
 It has long been an alternative retreat for those who have become jaded with Pattaya’s overdeveloped and overcrowded beaches.
 Since the island is not so far away, visitors can easily go there in the morning, stay for several hours and then come back to Pattaya Beach in the late afternoon.
 The most convenient way of doing this is by taking a guided tour.

-Fun and frolic under the sun
+Fun under the sun

 For the less energetic, the beach has plenty of sun loungers for you to laze and bronze on while being lured to slumber by the sound of waves lapping on the sand.
-And if the lengthy ferry ride earlier left your muscles in knots, have them stretched and straightened by the readily available beach masseuses.
+If the lengthy ferry ride earlier left your muscles in knots, have them stretched and straightened by the readily available beach masseuses.
 Other passive, time-killing activities include having your body henna-tattooed and your hair braided.
 Lunch is served at 13:00, and is comprised of soup, steamed rice, four main dishes and a platter of fresh fruits (a refill can be had if you want more).
 Drinks are not provided but can be bought from a nearby stall.
 Beach vendors do exist, but still very small in number compared to Pattaya Beach.
 Many shops and restaurants can be found along the beach, but remember that prices tend to be a little higher than normal.

 Returning to Pattaya Beach